Gasoline Tax - Introduction

 What amendments have been made to the Gasoline Tax Act?

 Amendments to the Gasoline Tax Act have recently been passed in the PEI Legislature (Bill 58).
-As a result of these amendments, there will be a decrease in the provincial gasoline tax on clear gasoline and clear diesel effective January 1, 2019.
+As a result of these amendments, there will be a decrease in the provincial gasoline tax on clear gasoline and clear diesel effective January 1, 2020.
 Petroleum retailers may be eligible for a gas tax refund on the tax-paid gasoline that they have in on-hand inventory on the date of the gasoline tax rate change.
-Gas Tax Notice (GTN:293) provides additional details to petroleum retailers on how they can apply for the gas tax refund.
+Gas Tax Notice (GTN:302) provides additional details to petroleum retailers on how they can apply for the gas tax refund.
 The Retailer's Gasoline Tax Refund application is also available online.
-Bill 58 provides details on the new gasoline tax rates that take effect on January 1, 2019.
-An additional Gas Tax Notice and Gasoline Tax Refund application will be issued later in 2019 for the January 1, 2020 tax decrease.

 What is Gasoline Tax?